ditrit/badaas/demo.md

 ### Querying the object storage engine

-I will the httpie utils in the examples below, but it works with curl or any similar tools.
+I will use the httpie util in the examples below, but it works with curl or any similar tools.

 Let's first start by get all the profiles: `http  localhost:8000/v1/objects/profile/`